adventruong/checkers/README.md

 # checkers
-A checkers game that I worked on with a group for a second year course (Introduction to Large Systems)
+A checkers game that I worked on with a group for a second year course (Introduction to Large Systems) Coded in Java, we created a checkers game that allowed for two players to play head to head against each other.